You won’t be able to resist these ginger ale cocktails!

 13. Greyhound Drink- Grapefruit Vodka Cocktail

 Believe it or not, this drink comes from Greyhound terminal restaurants and was made using canned grapefruit juice, sugar, and vodka.

-Of course, this version uses fresh juice (grapefruit and lime), but if you can’t find fresh, go ahead and use ready-made.
+Of course, this version uses fresh juice (grapefruit and lime) for the mixer.
+If you can’t find fresh, though, go ahead and use ready-made.

 Just try to find something from concentrate and not sweetened.

 You’ve probably concluded that this drink is pretty tart and bitter, and you’re right.
 So, if you prefer sweet drinks, it might not be for you.

 If you’re intent on giving it a try, though, a splash of grenadine will sweeten it up.